impactoss/impactoss-installation-guide/README.md

 ## 1. Introduction
 ---

-This installation guide provides detailed instructions on how to configure and install IMPACT OSS.
+This installation guide provides detailed instructions on how to configure and install **[IMPACT OSS](https://impactoss.org)**.
 To start go to

 * **[>> Installation overview](/intro/overview.md)** and learn about the installation process or
 * **[>> System components](/intro/components.md)** for an overview of high-level system components.